 Dominated by a gigantic Swarovski crystals chandelier, IPE Cavalli furniture, hand-painted English silk wallpapers, floor covering strewn with bronze grains, premium quality Harlequin Leonida Velvet textiles.

-And last but not least, reception desk decorated by beautifully attired handsome staff – to my joy, mostly men.
+And last but not least, the reception desk decorated by beautifully attired handsome staff – to my joy, mostly men.

 Almost all the rooms in the hotel overlook the beautiful courtyard, which is lit up by the glass ceiling and this big boy.

-After I finished stroking the satin sofas and feasting my eyes on the sparkles around me, it was time to check-in and see our room.
+After I finished stroking the satin sofas and feasting my eyes on the sparkles around me, it was time to check in and see our room.

 The staff at the concierge desk were extremely friendly and polite.
 After a quick check-in, we were ready to see our room on the second floor.

-The room has a good size TV, desk with chairs, very good size bathroom, well stocked up mini bar and plenty of room in a spacious wardrobe.
+The room has a good size TV, desk with chairs, very good size bathroom, well-stocked up mini-bar and plenty of room in a spacious wardrobe.

 But let’s not forget the main thing.